banzaicloud/istio-operator/README.md

 ### Motivation

-At [Banzai Cloud](https://banzaicloud.com) we are building a Kubernetes distribution and platform, [Pipeline](https://github.com/banzaicloud/pipeline) and operate Istio clusters for our customers.
-While we were comfortably operating Istio using the standard Helm deployments on 6 cloud providers and on-premise with [Pipeline](https://github.com/banzaicloud/pipeline), recently our customers were asking for multi-cloud service mesh deployments.
+At [Banzai Cloud](https://banzaicloud.com) we are building a Kubernetes distribution, [PKE](https://github.com/banzaicloud/pke) and platform, [Pipeline](https://github.com/banzaicloud/pipeline) and operate managed Istio clusters for our customers.
+While we were comfortably operating Istio using the standard Helm deployments on 6 cloud providers and on-premise with [Pipeline](https://github.com/banzaicloud/pipeline), recently our customers were asking for multi-cloud and hybrid-cloud service mesh deployments.
 This required lots of configurations, manual interventions during scaling or removing clusters from the mesh and become an operational burden.
-[Pipeline](https://github.com/banzaicloud/pipeline) automates the whole Kubernetes experience (from creating clusters, centralized logging, federated monitoring, multi-dimensional autoscaling, disaster recovery, security scans, etc) and we needed a way to `automagically` operate Istio.
+[Pipeline](https://github.com/banzaicloud/pipeline) automates the whole Kubernetes experience (from creating clusters, centralized logging, federated monitoring, multi-dimensional autoscaling, disaster recovery, security scans, etc) and we needed a way to `automagically` operate Istio across multiple clouds and on-premise hybrid-cloud environments.

 At the same time there is a huge interest in the Istio community for an [operator](https://github.com/istio/istio/issues/9333), but due to resource constraints and the need of supporting Helm, building one it was discarded.
 There were several initiatives to simplify Istio: